Marin Weekend Family Fun for February 2–4

 Sunday 11 am–2 pm

 Get your kids riding on two wheels with free, safe, and friendly instruction from the Presidio Community Y. Bikes and equipment are provided.
 All ages are welcome; no reservations required.
 Location: Main Post at the corner of Anza and Owen.
-For more info, visit their website.
+Event details.

 Sweetwater Music Hall, Mill Valley

 All ages welcome.
 Come watch it on our big movie screen with your friends and neighbors on a high def movie screen.
-Lots of food, drinks and fun for the entire family.
+Lots of food and drink specials, and fun for the entire family.
 Free admission.
-Location: 19 Corte Madera Ave., Mill Valley.
-For more info, visit their website.
+Location: 19 Corte Madera Avenue, Mill Valley.
+Event details.